aspose-pdf/Aspose.PDF-Documentation/net/converting/convert-pdf-to-word/_index.md

 ## Overview

-This article explains how to convert PDF to Microsoft Word Documents e.g. DOC and DOCX using C#.
+This article explains how to **convert PDF to Microsoft Word Documents using C#**.
 It covers these topics.

 _Format_: **DOC**
 - [C# PDF to DOC](#csharp-pdf-to-doc)